Skip to Content

 Hardiness Zones and Frost Dates

-Check your zone’s average first frost date using online calculators or local extension offices.
-This timing guides when you’ll plant and harvest your cool-season crops, ensuring maximum success.
+Check your zone’s average first frost date through online calculators or local extension offices.

-• Zone 5 gardeners can expect first frost October 13-21, ideal for hardy vegetables like kale and Brussels sprouts
+• Zone 5 gardeners can expect first frost October 13-21, perfect for hardy vegetables like kale and Brussels sprouts

 • Zone 7 regions enjoy extended growing seasons with frost arriving October 29-November 15 for diverse fall plantings